rgc99/irrigation_unlimited/README.md

 ![watering_history_card](./examples/watering_history_card.png).

 Note: At time of writing this requires a pre-released version of [mini-graph-card](https://github.com/kalkih/mini-graph-card/releases/tag/v0.11.0-dev.3).
-Note: If you get "NaN" displayed instead of the actual value then clear out your browsers cache.
+Note: If you get "NaN" displayed instead of the actual value then clear out your browsers cache and make sure the development release is installed.

 Although not really part of the integration but to get you started quickly here is a [temperature card](./lovelace/temperature_card.yaml).